tanviagwl98/Food-Order-App/Assignments/Chapter-7.md

 This therefore allows users to use websites without loading whole new pages from the server, which can result in performance gains and a more dynamic experience, with some tradeoff disadvantages such as SEO, more effort required to maintain state, implement navigation, and do meaningful performance monitoring.

 ### Difference between Client Side Rendering and Server Side Rendering.
+The main difference between CSR and SSR is where the page is rendered.
+SSR renders the page on the server-side and CSR renders the page on the client-side.
+The client-side dynamically manages the routing without refreshing the page each time the client requests another route.